93v/dynatron/README.md

   // Multiplies the default max latency values for the requests timeout logic .relaxLatencies(1) // optional
   // Can receive a type as an input and will return the data with that type
-  // Can receive a boolean which if set to true returns the raw response instead
+  // Can receive a boolean for the first property which if set to true returns the raw response instead of the data item only
-  // of the data item only
+  // Can receive a boolean for the second property which if set to true disables recursion and returns the last evaluated key
-  // You cannot pass in true and set the type at the same time.
+  // You cannot pass in true to the first param and set the type at the same time.
 The typescript will complain about the parameter type.
-  .$execute(true); // If you pass true to this function it will set the return type to QueryOutput
+  .$execute(true, true); // If you pass true to the first param to this function it will set the return type to QueryOutput
 ```

 #### Usual usage of `query`